All the Answers You Seek, In One Place

 How can you tell if I am benefiting from working with you?

-Have you ever found yourself plagued by questions such as "why did I do that?"
-"Why did I say that?"
-"Why did I not do what I set out to?"
-Likely, there answers to these questions, that we can work to uncover together.
-Through our work together, we aim to understand what the motivations behind your actions are, and why you are the way you are.
+Do you ever find yourself grappling with questions like, "Why did I do that?" or "Why did I say that?"
+It's normal to feel curious about our motivations and actions; together, we can work to uncover the answers.
+Through our work together, we'll aim to better understand what drives your behavior and why you are the way you are.

 How do your own core values shape your approach to therapy?